One of our highest priorities is that our roads are safe and accessible for all users. This involves providing:

 Way2Go promotes safer, greener and more active travel for South Australian primary schools and their communities.
 It links with our Transport Management Strategy to identify works to improve safety and meet children’s needs.

-Road Safety Group
+West Torrens Road Safety Group

-The Road Safety group is made up of:
+The Road Safety Group membership consists of:

 - community members